 Homeschool and travel, my two big passions in life.
 I’m as enthusiastic about the one as I am the other.
 Homeschool probably doesn’t mean what you think it does.
-It is not “school at home” we do not do lessons or online courses, I don’t fill the boys up with the same stuff the schools try to teach, we just learn, in total freedom.
+It is not “school at home” we don’t do lessons or distance education.
+I don’t fill the boys up with the same stuff the schools try to teach.
+We just learn, in total freedom.

 Homeschool and travel go together, they have to.
 After 2 years of homeschool before we left on this trip, I’m not at all worried about the kids’ education.
 I’ve been through the de-schooling process and forgotten everything I was conditioned to think about acquiring knowledge.
 I have seen that learning happens all day, every day, with little or no need for teaching in a form that most people would recognize.
 It doesn’t just happen by chance, the parent has to be pro-active in seeking inspiring learning opportunities.

 See THIS POST, if you want to know what we picked up in our first year of travel.

-Obviously, travel does amazing things for children, helping them along with their self-confidence, resourcefulness, social skills and ability to empathise .
+Obviously, travel does amazing things for children, helping them along with their self-confidence, resourcefulness, social skills and ability to empathise.
 Alongside this there is the more concrete learning in geography, history and languages that comes naturally from visiting every country.
 I say naturally, but there is a lot of parental input in getting this “natural” learning to happen.